-In 2015, seven percent of U.S. workers failed their hair follicle drug test because of weed use.
+Recent statistics show that a whopping seven percent of U.S. workers have failed their hair follicle drug test because the consumer cannabis.
 And these weren’t one-off, occasional smokers who were victims of bad timing.
 People who fail hair tests do so because they’re habitual users.
 That is, after all, what the test detects.
+Unlike urine tests, which look for recent drug use, hair follicle tests look for habitual, regular consumption.
 And this is the hard truth: consuming cannabis with any kind of regularity makes it virtually impossible to pass a hair follicle drug test.
-Nevertheless, there are strategies you can use to increase your odds.
-Knowing how to pass a hair follicle drug test for weed means knowing how the test—and your hair—works.
+Nevertheless, there are strategies you can use to increase your odds of passing.
+And knowing how to pass a hair follicle drug test for weed means knowing how the test—and your hair—actually works.

 What Is Weed Doing In My Hair?